Sunday, January 5, 2025

 Long ago when I was studying French, I came across an idiomatic means of expressing a question about a word or thing.
 If you want to ask a French speaker to help you with defining a word’s meaning, you can ask, “What does it want to say?”
 (Qu'est-ce que ça veut dire?)
 I liked the idea that the word actually is personified as a willful entity in this question’s framing.
 The word has a desire or a will that needs to be considered.
 Over time, I used to think of technology problems in this way.
 If a computer wasn’t functioning properly, I’d frame it as “What is the computer wanting to say/do?
 And how am I seeing it try to do that?
 And what’s the result?
 If you ever have a strange behavior of an app or computer process, walking through the steps to diagnose how they communicate will sometimes help you troubleshoot.
 By narrowing down the steps in their way of reasoning/acting, you can often isolate the problems and facilitate the process such that the device can achieve it’s goal, which is a proxy for your goal in using the device.

 If your phone or computer wants to find an internet connection.
 Is there one?
-Is it LAN cable, wifi, LTE, Edge, 3G, 5G?
-(Each is slightly different in the process of connecting and what volumes of data it can transmit after all.)
-If it your device “wants” to use that internet connection to reach a website to refresh its content, what happens or doesn’t happen when that request to the server returns a response?
+Is it LAN cable, wifi, Edge, LTE, 3G, 5G?
+(Each is slightly different in the process of connecting and what volumes of data it can transmit which can gate your device from accessing or sending some information.)
+If your device “wants” to use that internet connection to reach a website to refresh its content, what happens or doesn’t happen when that request to the server returns a response?
 Gradually from the keyboard to the screen to the operating system to the network to the connected service provider, you can observe each step in this flow.
 When I worked in Tokyo providing search engine services to internet portals, my clients would sometimes call me on the cell phone asking me to diagnose an issue.
 I could run an isotope query or trace route through the network to test their servers’ response and connection to my company’s servers.
 It’s like the game of Pooh sticks from the Winnie the Pooh stories.
-If you drop a stick on one side of a bridge, you can watch it come across the other side of the bridge and have races with your friends, or bears, to see whose sticks come out on the other side the fastest.
+If you drop a stick on one side of a bridge, you can watch it come across under the other side of the bridge and have races with your friends, or bears, to see whose sticks come out on the other side the fastest.
 This is the same process as doing device level troubleshooting.
 Who is saying what how?
-Your email is stuck in your out box for instance?

 My father’s computer had a peculiar symptom that he’d never seen before in 30+ years of working on Macs, that I’d also not seen.
 Inside perspective, the symptoms were that he couldn’t access bank websites on his new Mac devices.
 He couldn’t do a phone-home system re-install from Apple servers nor contact Apple support from the machine’s integrated communication system.
 The symptom didn’t happen on his wife’s older operating system on an Intel-chip Mac.
 So he narrowed down his conclusion that it was either his Apple Silicon Mac or the operating system updates, which had recently been upgraded, which were potentially the source of the issue.
-Outside perspective, his FaceTime availability disappeared for me when networking to him.
-I couldn’t call him with Voice over IP tools.
-So I expected something was wrong with his ID account or potentially a compromised account.
+Outside perspective, his FaceTime (VOIP calling) availability disappeared for me when networking to him.
+Apple's servers were telling my devices that they couldn’t find him on network.
+So I expected something was wrong with his ID, account or potentially a compromised device.
 Because I’d read of phishing tactics in the press and how to avoid them, I started by triaging if there was a potential malware issue with his machine.
 It didn’t seem that was the case.
 Everything else on his Mac worked, except for those apps that required web resources to be fetched securely by an internal web-dependent function.
 He checked with his banks to ensure there was no suspicious activity in his accounts nor attempts to reroute or reset his bank logins recently.
-We established a secondary channel of communication and assured that his account phone numbers had not been redirected either.
-Once we sorted out that he wasn’t in any particular immediate risk, we took to testing and ruling out other potential issues.
+We established a secondary channel of communication and assured that his account phone numbers had not been redirected.
+Once we sorted out that he wasn’t subject to any immediate risk, we took to testing and ruling out other potential issues.

 Source: Wiki Commons

-Cutting to the chase scene: Ultimately, after ruling out as many factors as we could, we isolated the issue as being an IPV6 problem.
+Cutting to the chase scene: Ultimately, after ruling out as many factors as we could, we isolated the issue as being an IPv6 problem.
 Over a decade prior I had attended a lecture on how the web industry was transitioning to a process of generating IP addresses for the planned future of broader range of computers coming online over future decades.
-IPV4 process for issuing IP addresses for devices, to identify themselves as unique entities across the web, was going to reach a scaling issue akin to the old Y2K issue that took place at the turn of the 21st century.
-(More information about that elsewhere as it’s analogous but not directly related, as it had to do with date formats not device namespace.)
-The new IPV6 process of self-identifying devices over a network would use a much wider range of values than IPV4 addresses, meaning that there would be lower risk of any two devices being confused with each other and creating network conflicts due to simultaneous inbound connection requests.
-This lecture was deep in my mind, but the memory was triggered because of a comment someone made about the IPV6 transition resulting in higher security of networks in the future.
-It was relevant here because my father’s computer was somehow communicating in a way that wasn’t being accepted by banks and Apple itself.
+IPv4 process for issuing IP addresses for devices, to identify themselves as unique entities across the web, was going to reach a scaling issue akin to the old Y2K issue that took place at the turn of the 21st century.
+(More information about that elsewhere as it’s analogous but not directly related.
+It had to do with date formats used in computers not device namespace on the web.)
+The new IPv6 process of self-identifying devices over a network would use a much wider range of values than IPv4 addresses, meaning that there would be lower risk of any two devices being confused with each other and creating network conflicts due to simultaneous inbound connection requests.
+This lecture was deep in my mind, but the memory was triggered because of a comment someone made about the IPv6 transition resulting in higher security of networks in the future.
+It was relevant here because my father’s computer was somehow communicating in a high-trust context, banks and Apple networks, in a way that wasn’t being accepted by those parties on the other end because of the way they were being contacted by his devices.
+The banks were not responding because they didn't accept the incoming request as valid for the high-trust context.
+Why would other computers work and the newer computers not?
 Could there be a difference in how Intel-chip Macs and their operating systems convey TLS (Transport Layer Security) traffic over the web?
-Sure enough, that was the issue.
-We found that banks were accepting the IPV4 traffic from the older Macs.
-But the newer Macs and their respective OSes were trying to transmit IPV6 values which weren’t getting through the network.
-Once we configured his network to route IPV6 values generated by the OS (and now we suspect are anticipated by banks) his computer, browsers and applications started functioning flawlessly again.
-You can read much more in depth about IPV4 and IPV6 elsewhere, but suffice it to say that there was nothing wrong with his Mac.
+Sure enough, that was appearing to be the issue.
+The banks and the Apple netowork were accepting the IPv4 traffic from the older Mac.
+But the newer Macs and their respective operating systems were transmitting IPv6 values which weren’t getting through the network to establish that trust necessary to proceed.
+Once we configured his network to route IPv6 values generated by the OS his computer, browsers and applications started functioning flawlessly again.
+You can read much more in depth about IPv4 and IPv6 elsewhere, but suffice it to say that there was nothing wrong with his Mac.
 It was the attempts to communicate secure device-unique values over the network that were failing.

-I hope that you don’t run into a network routing problems like he had.
+I hope that you don’t run into a network routing problems like he had over these winter holidays.
 Bank customer service, Apple customer service and even your internet provider may not be familiar with your home computing or network setup.
-The also may have difficulty understanding what issues you face based on how you describe the problem.
-But tracking down how the symptoms represent, will help you communicate with them to resolve whatever challenges you face.
+They also may have difficulty understanding what issues you face based on how you describe the problem.
+But tracking down how the symptoms represent, will help you communicate with them, or your relatives, friends or technical support services to resolve whatever challenges you face.

-We delegate our processes to these device "agents" that act on the web on our behalf.
+In the computing era we delegate our willful processes to these device "agents" that act over the web on our behalf.
 Just like humans, they can get tripped up on the way to saying things, or the channel through which to express them.
 Like studying a foreign language, we can examine the terms our agents use to help them communicate for us more effectively.
 When their speech breaks down, we have only to examine the vocabulary and steps they use to get across their "meaning" and thereby return them to functioning eloquently on our behalf.

 • Important steps in the investigation were first the non-working FaceTime VOIP service and his device’s inability to connect to Apple servers.
-Not only could he not access Apple’s network, Apple’s network could not reach him either.
-It was a two way problem across multiple applications, but non-sensitive web traffic was unhindered.
+This showed that it was a two way problem across multiple applications while non-sensitive web traffic was unhindered.

 Questions and steps in our exploration narrow down to the answer: